irinadel/Db2whc/migrate_stand.md

 {:deprecated: .deprecated}
 {:pre: .pre}

-# Migrating stand-alone parts to a Cloud Pak for Data subscription
+# Changing your Db2 Warehouse entitlements to a Cloud Pak for Data SaaS Subscription
 {: #mig_standalone}

 Migrating your stand-alone parts to a Cloud Pak for Data subscription gives you more flexibility to choose which offerings you want to consume, and how much you want to consume.